Good food, company, and community

 Eye appeal is the first place to “wow” diners with the beauty and wonderful colors, shapes, and textures of our meals.
 Taste comes next, but that visual statement will open the door to the other joys of a lovingly prepared and served meal.
 A friendly staff person willing to answer questions about the menu items on the buffet goes a long way in making guests feel welcome.

 Of course, hot foods must be served hot and cold foods served cold, both to maximize the flavors of the food and for food safety.
-Portion control by a friendly server placing foods on the guest’s plate is both a cost saving factor and a way to minimize waste .
+Portion control by a friendly server placing foods on the guest’s plate is a way to minimize waste.
 Guests are welcome to return for more but begin with reasonable rather than huge servings on their plates.

 Clean-up and Seva

 Shadowcliff guests who are part of an organized group are asked to help with post-meal seva, a sanskrit word meaning selfless service.
 Post-meal seva consists of gathering and clearing plates and dishes, bringing them back to the sink, and working with Shadowcliff staff to wash per health code regulations.
-Cooperative ventures like this are just one more place where we share our values and model sustainable practices every day.
+Cooperative ventures like this are just one more place where we model and share our values every day.

 In non-human systems, there is no waste.
 That is to say, the very idea of waste is a human concept.
 Composting food waste to provide a garden supplement is an excellent and creative use of waste food products, but Shadowcliff has a difficult situation in this regard.
 We are a seasonal operation and we have bears.
 Bears love food scraps.
 Encouraging their presence on our grounds is no favor to either bears or humans.
 We continue to research sources for a bear-proof composter but have not yet found the appropriate product.
 Until that time, we put food waste down our disposal or in the trash dumpster.
 Helping our guests to be more aware of their own part in minimizing waste is one of our goals.